YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON gtmuser@gtmworkshop:~$

-Sourcing gtmprofile also defines ydb as an alias to the script gtm that runs YottaDB/GT.M (but more on that later).
+Also define ydb as an alias to the script that runs YottaDB/GT.M.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ alias ydb='/usr/local/lib/yottadb/r110/gtm'
    gtmuser@gtmworkshop:~$ ydb
    YDB>

-Now you are in the YottaDB/GT.M “direct mode” where you can execute commands interactively.
+Now you are in the “direct mode” where you can execute commands interactively.
 For example:

 .. parsed-literal::
    YDB>set ^Disney("Mulan")="China"